 5 tips that how to protect my child on the internet.

-Following are some tips which can help you that how to protect my children online on the internet in 2021.
+Following are some tips that can help you that how to protect my children online on the internet in 2021.

 Keep kids internet devices in a common area of the house